bibi21000/sphinxcontrib-osint/docs/install.rst

     Finished: An initial directory structure has been created.

-    You should now populate your master file /home/sebastien/devel/OSInt/sphinxcontrib-osint/test/index.rst and create other documentation source files.
+    You should now populate your master file index.rst and create other documentation source files.
 Use the Makefile to build the docs, like so: make builder
     where "builder" is one of the supported builders, e.g. html, latex or linkcheck.